openthread/ot-docs/site/en/codelabs/openthread-hardware/index.lab.md

 * Building and flashing OpenThread CLI binaries to dev boards
 * Building an RCP consisting of a Linux machine and a dev board
 * Communicating with an RCP using OpenThread Daemon and `ot-ctl`
-* Manually managing Thread nodes with Screen and the OpenThread CLI
+* Manually managing Thread nodes with GNU Screen and the OpenThread CLI
 * Secure commissioning of devices onto a Thread network
 * How IPv6 multicast works
 * Passing messages between Thread nodes with UDP